-Navajo County Community College District's response to findings
+District response to findings

-Navajo County Community College District's responses to the finding identified in our audit is presented in its corrective action plan at the end of this report.
-The District is responsible for preparing a corrective action plan to address each finding.
+The District's response to the findings identified in our audit is presented in its corrective action plan at the end of this report.
+The District is responsible for preparing a corrective action plan to address the finding.
 The District's response and corrective action plan were not subjected to the auditing procedures applied in the audit of compliance, and accordingly, we express no opinion on them.